Auburn Placer Performing Arts Center

 2 people favorited this theater

-The State Theater opened December 26, 1930 as a T & D Jr. Enterprises theater with an Art Deco motif and a seating capacity of 1,325.
-It was converted from a single screen theater to a duplex in 1972 at which time the balcony was converted into offices.
-The State Theater is still in operation as independent motion picture theater.
+The State Theatre opened December 26, 1930 with Marilyn Miller in “Sunny”.
+It was a T & D Jr. Enterprises theatre with an Art Deco motif and a seating capacity of 1,325.
+It was converted from a single screen theatre to a duplex in 1972 at which time the balcony was converted into offices.

 Just login to your account and subscribe to this theater